ibm-mas-manage/sno/docs/index.md

 ansible-playbook  playbooks/oneclick_add_manage.yml
 ```

-- If you have your own database that you would like to use, inatall Manage app and configure database using the follwing steps:
+- If you want to use an existing database, install Manage app and configure database using the following steps(MAS admin dashboard):

 	- Go to MAS admin UI.
 		- From OpenShift Console, go to Routes.
 Select Admin dashboard.
 Click on Locations to go MAS admin dashboard.